subramanya4shenoy/textGradient/README.md

 # textGradient

-A simple utility web page for developers and designers to get the new trend in town. the graded texts.
+A simple utility web page for developers and designers to get the new trend in town, 'The graded texts'.